Pold87/academic-keyword-occurrence/README.md

 The script just searches for articles and excludes patents and citations.

+**visualization.ipynb**: This notebook helps to visualise the scraping results by generating a bar chart.

 ### Alternative: Usage with Docker

 You can use [Docker](https://www.docker.com/) to run this script, without the need of having Python or its dependencies installed.